MattMills/stellarstellaris/readme.md

 # StellarStellaris

 Patching Stellaris in memory to enhance performance, especially late game.
-This is currently 3.0.3 Linux ONLY.
+This is currently 3.0.2 Linux ONLY.
+A Windows version might be attempted but without symbols (.pdb) it will likely be a simplified version.

 ## WARNING WARNING WARNING